 Can I travel with multiple pets?

 You can travel with up to five pets if they are dogs, cats, or ferrets.
-If you wish to travel with more than five pets, you must provide proof they’re participating in a competition, exhibition, or sporting event.
+If you wish to travel with more than five pets, you must provide proof that they’re participating in a competition, exhibition, or sporting event.
 They must also be more than six months old.